woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/linear_referencing.rst

     distance
   FROM ordered_nearest;

-If you have to support visualization application software requiring access to the results, add a primary key.
+To support visualization application software that require access the results, add a primary key.

 .. code-block:: sql

   ALTER TABLE nyc_subway_station_events ADD PRIMARY KEY (subways_gid);

 To reverse the process and go from a measurement to a point, use the :command:`ST_Line_Interpolate_Point` function.
-To locate a point along a line, execute the following:
+For example, to locate a point along a line, execute the following:

 .. code-block:: sql